lisetlopez/OB_Oracle/README.md

 Feature Summary: Machine Learning High Frequency Trading Crypto Order Book Prediction + Trading Bot

 Machine Learning model that forecasts the price direction and movement in the order book.
-This article contains a full-cycle of research: getting data, visualization, feature engineering, modeling, fine-tuning of the algorithm, and quality estimation
+This project contains a full-cycle of research: getting data, visualization, feature engineering, modeling, fine-tuning of the algorithm, and quality estimation

 - Project Goals: